 Modify or cancel pending orders by tapping on particular order in the order book.

 The below screen appears where you can either modify your order, by creating a modification in any of the order fields, or cancel the order.

 16. How to convert my shares MIS/CNC to CNC/MIS?

 From trade book the you will have to click on the details of the scrip and a popup will be asked for conversion of the scrip.
 Refer to the image below:

 1. Can I transfer funds from my trading account?

-Yes, you can.
-Fund transfer to bank from your trading account.
+Yes, you can transfer fund from your trading account to bank account.